Your first stop for learning how to get started with Jira Service Management.

 Choose rule options () in the rules configuration page to change the behavior of a specific rule.
-Go to Edit a preset automation rule to learn how to edit a rule.
+Learn more about how to add and configure automation rules.

 Here’s a description of the advanced options available: